edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

     1. From the {{ PORTAL }}, select the desired property.
     2. From the left-hand pane, select the desired environment from under the **Environments** section.
     3. From the left-hand pane, select **Origins**.
-2. If you are not in draft mode, click **Edit v#**.
-3. Click **+ Add Origin**.
+2. Click **+ Add Origin**.
-4. In the **Name** option, assign a name to this origin configuration.
+3. In the **Name** option, assign a name to this origin configuration.
 This name should only consist of alphanumeric characters, hyphens, periods, and underscores.

     <Callout type="info">